Skip to content

 • Check for the existence of standard data types with the convenience methods, e.g., hasImages, hasStrings, hasURLs (starting in iOS 10).

 • Check for other data types (typically UTIs) with containsPasteboardTypes: inItemSet:.
-You may inspect more concrete data types like, for example, a picture as public.png and public.tiff (UTIs) or for custom data such as com.mycompany.myapp.mytype.
-Remember that, in this case, only those apps that declare knowledge of the type are able to understand the data written to the pasteboard.
-This is the same as we have seen in the UIActivity Sharing section.
+You may inspect more concrete data types, such as a picture named public.png and public.tiff (UTIs) or for custom data such as com.mycompany.myapp.mytype.
+Remember that, in this case, only apps that declare knowledge of the type can understand data written to the pasteboard.
+This is the same as what we saw in the UIActivity Sharing section.
 Retrieve them using itemSetWithPasteboardTypes: and setting the corresponding UTIs.

 • Check for excluded or expiring items by hooking setItems:options: and inspecting its options for UIPasteboardOptionLocalOnly or UIPasteboardOptionExpirationDate.